-Herbs are a good choice for vertical planting as they like it dry so you don't need to water them as much as flowers and vegetables.
-Plants that need more water are also likely to do better near the base of the planter, where they can receive extra run-off from the plants above.
+Herbs are a good choice for vertical planting as they like it dry – you don't need to water them as much as flowers and vegetables.
+Plants that need more water are likely to do better near the base of a planter like this, where they can receive extra run-off from the plants above.

 The best herbs to grow in a vertical planter tend to be smaller plants with a minimal root system, since they weigh less and require less soil.
 But it very much depends on the size of your vertical garden.
 Pallet garden wall ideas can also be a brilliant option as they will give you more space for your herb garden, allowing you to grow larger plants.

-Traditional French wooden wine boxes are ideal for using in your container gardening ideas and vintage-style ones are widely available online.
+Traditional French wooden wine boxes are ideal for container displays and vintage-style ones are widely available online.
 Durable as well as looking decorative, they are roomy enough for planting up a good selection of herbs.

 You will need to line the box with sturdy plastic, such as an old compost bag, and include drainage holes so the soil is free draining and your herb garden doesn't become waterlogged.
-Fill with a good quality peat-free, organic multi-purpose compost and get planting your herbs.
+Fill with good quality, peat-free, organic multi-purpose compost, and get planting your herbs.

-If you want to include mint be sure to plant it in its own separate pot which you position in the box first then fill in with compost around it for planting the rest of your herbs.
-This will stop the mint becoming invasive and taking over.
+If you want to include mint, be sure to plant it in its own separate pot which you position in the box first, then fill in with compost around it for planting the rest of your herbs.
+This will stop the mint from becoming invasive and taking over.